arunbalachandran/FileStorageBluemix/README.md

 # Python Flask Hello World Sample

 This application demonstrates a simple, reusable Python web application based on the [Flask microframework](http://flask.pocoo.org/).
+It allows you to download & upload files from a Bluemix server.

 ## Run the app locally